 That the UN Millenium Goals will be met by 2025 and poverty will be known only through history books.

-Poverty is a human rights issue under Article 25 of the Declaration of Human Rights and all people should be treated with respect, dignity, and compassion.
-We believe that small individual efforts when combined with many will make significant and meaningful change.
+Poverty is a human rights issue under Article 25 of the Declaration of Human Rights, and all people should be treated with respect, dignity, and compassion.
+We believe that small individual efforts when combined will make significant and meaningful change.

 The purpose of the Poverty Program is to educate and raise awareness about poverty in the hope that increased knowledge will increase donations and volunteerism and that poverty will end in our lifetime.

 Out of the Poverty Program a new and innovative nonprofit called Pennies for Poverty: 2 Cents 4 Change, Inc. was started in Newburyport, MA with the goal of ending poverty in Newburyport.
 An important part of this initiative was that it would be a model program, a Pennies-Type Program that could be copied and implemented anywhere in the world with the goal of ending poverty town by town.
 The program is 100% run by volunteers from the community on an annual budget of less than $2,000.
 What would happen if we all made ending poverty a daily priority and did smalls act of donating, volunteering, educating others?
 The power of small acts done by large groups of people is enormous.
 Please help us spread the word about this new innovative program by copying this paragraph and reposting on Facebook and by emailing it to your friends.
 Let's get the word out that there is a powerful way of ending poverty town by town.